-The show primarily features Simon Templar in physical altercations.
-Female characters are present in various roles, but they do not typically engage in or win close-quarters physical combat against male opponents through skill, strength, or martial arts.
+The show primarily features Simon Templar as the central figure in action sequences.
+Female characters typically serve as romantic interests, victims, or conspirators, and are not depicted engaging in or winning direct physical combat against male opponents through skill or strength.

 The 1962-1969 TV series 'The Saint' features Simon Templar, who was consistently established as male in the source novels and is portrayed by a male actor (Roger Moore).
 There are no instances of canonically established characters from the source material being portrayed as a different gender in this adaptation.